 - 2 tablespoons butter, melted for crepes

-- 1 tablespoon butter, pinched or cut into small pieces, scattered on sheet pan
+- 2 tablespoons butter, divided, pinched or cut into small pieces, 1 tablespoon scattered on sheet pan foe each batch.

 Instructions

-In a medium-sized bowl, whisk together the crepe ingredients, the flour, eggs, sugar, salt, milk, club soda, and melted butter.
+In a medium-sized bowl, whisk together the crepe ingredients: the flour, eggs, sugar, salt, milk, club soda, and melted butter.
 Set the oven to 450 degrees F. and set aside the crepe ingredients for about 20 minutes as the oven heats up.
 When the oven is ready, lightly stir the batter and divide in half.
-The total amount is 2 2/3 cup, so half is 1 1/3 cup.
+The total amount is 2 2/3 cups, so half is 1 1/3 cups.

-When oven is preheated, scatter the small pieces of butter across the pan and place in oven for about five to six minutes until the butter is melted and browned.
+When oven is preheated, scatter the small pieces of butter across the pan and place in oven for about five to six minutes until the butter is melted; it will slightly brown.
 Watch closely so it doesn’t burn.

-Remove from oven, let rest for a minute or two, then cover with a sheet of parchment large enough to hang over the edge and turn over the pan, parchment and all onto counter.
-Lift sheet pan off with a thin spatula or knife.
+Remove from oven, let rest for a minute or two, then cover with a sheet of parchment large enough to hang over the edge and turn over the pan, parchment and all by grabbing the parchment and pan together. and turning onto a counter.
+Lift sheet pan up using a thin spatula or knife and remove it.

 Serve immediately or set aside to cool; after the crepe is cool, place on a dry sheet of parchment.
-If storing, simple roll crepe up in parchment and tuck in edges.
+If storing, simply roll crepe up in the parchment and tuck in edges.
 Crepes are best immediately after they’re made.

 Trim edges if desired and divide crepes into desired serving sizes, four by two works well, and three by two is great for a bit larger portion.
 A pizza cutter makes quick work of the cutting.